 Exploring the Lake District by public transport is easier than you might think.
-This guide covers the locations and hikes you can get to without a car including the best places to stay and what to do in each area.
+This guide covers the locations and hikes you can get to without a car, including the best places to stay and what to do in each area.

-By - Mark Barnes | Published - 20 Aug 2024 | Go to - Comments & Questions
+By: Mark Barnes | Last Updated: | Comments & Questions

 But like many of Britain’s most beautiful places, it’s not always easy to know how to visit using public transport.
-With narrow country lanes that restrict some bus routes, and trains that only skirt the edges, it might seem difficult to visit the Lake District without a car.
+With narrow country lanes that restrict some bus routes and trains that only skirt the edges, it might seem difficult to visit the Lake District without a car.

 Fortunately it’s much easier to explore this beautiful slice of northern England by public transport than it first appears.